rajarammohan0203/terraform-handson/README.md

 - **Best Practices**: Focuses on "The Right Way" (Modules, State Locking, Security, Declarative workflows).
 - **Deep Dives**: Goes beyond basics into `dynamic` blocks, `lifecycle` rules, state surgery, and HCP Terraform.

+> **💡 Pro Tip:** I always prefer starting by creating resources manually using the AWS Console.
+This helps build a clear understanding of how services work and how resources are configured.
+Once familiar with the setup, automating the same using Terraform becomes much easier, cleaner, and more reliable.

 ---

 ## 🏗️ Architecture